Otsoko/linkedlistc/README.md

 # Linked list #
-Generic linked list implementation on C. Can be used to store any custom data structure.
+Generic linked list implementation in C. Can be used to store any custom data structure.

 ## How to use ##
 To include header